 November 2016 DAVID KIRP, writer for the New York Times, Professor of Public Policy for University of California Berkeley, and author of many books including Kids First and Op-Ed The Sandbox Investment, visited Tulsa on Nov.
 2. During his visit, he toured McAuliffe Elementary, a full-service Community School in Union Public Schools.
 Additionally, Mr. Kirp spent time with leadership from the Center for Community School Strategies and Union Public Schools to learn more about Community School work in Tulsa.

-November 2016 Center staff member Christina Starzl Mendoza has accepted the position of Assistant to the Mayor for Community Development and Policy.
-Christina will be assisting Mayor G.T.
-Bynum beginning January 2017 on engagement and policy development with Tulsa’s Hispanic Community.
+November 2016 Center staff member Christina Starzl Mendoza has accepted the position of Assistant to the Mayor for Community Development and Policy to assist Mayor G.T.
+Bynum on engagement and policy development with Tulsa’s Hispanic Community.
 Read the article in Tulsa World >

 August 2016 TRAUMA TRAINING: The Center organized “Understanding Trauma and its Effect on the Classroom” in partnership with CSC’s Center for Behavioral Health, drawing over 120 participants across seven school districts and several community organizations.